The best walks in the Lake District

-The mountains of the Lake District offer the most spectacular walking routes in England.
+The hills and mountains of the Lake District National Park offer the most spectacular walking routes in England.

-On the nose of Fleetwith Pike high above Buttermere lake district
+On the nose of Fleetwith Pike high above Buttermere.
+One of the best lake district walks

 Helvellyn via Striding Edge | 12.8km | 838m ascent